stackql/stackql-registry-docs/docs/google-docs/providers/google/servicedirectory/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Service Directory Is A Platform For Discovering, Publishing, And Connecting Services.
+Service Directory is a platform for discovering, publishing, and connecting services.

 :::info Service Summary